 There comes a time when all parents ask: At what age can kids stay home alone?
 This includes everything you need to know about the recommended guidelines for leaving children home alone.
-Also includes information about how to determine if your child is ready.
+Also included is information about how to determine if your child is ready.

 I remember a day when my daughter was five and her friend’s mom arrived to pick her up after a playdate at our house.

 Coming in from the cold with a big smile on her face, the mother immediately exclaimed that she’d just left her two older sons, ages 8 and 10, alone at her house for the first time.

 I knew the mom would only be gone for a few minutes.
 But my head couldn’t quite process what it would feel like to have that freedom – to know my kids were old enough and mature enough to be on their own for even a few minutes.

 At the time, with a 5-year-old and 3-year-old in the house, it was hard to imagine.
 Everywhere I went throughout the day, my daughters went with me.

 Having the freedom to travel independently for a few minutes sounded incredible.
 Like a 20-minute mini-vacation, free from the hassle of winter coats, car seats, or even just the inordinate amount of time it took everyone to get shoes on their feet.

 Most parents, like I did, long for the day when their kids will be independent enough to stay home alone.
-And even kids long for this independence since spending time at home alone can be a proud milestone of greater maturity.
+And even kids want this independence since being home alone can be a proud milestone.